 1/4 cup chopped flat leaf parsley

 Heat the second tbsp of olive oil and 2 tbsp of butter in the same pan.
-Add the leeks, carrots, and celery, seasoned with salt and pepper, and sweat the vegetables 5-7 minutes, until they are beginning to soften.
+Add the leeks, carrots and celery, season with salt and pepper, and sweat the vegetables about 7 minutes, until they are beginning to soften.
+Add the garlic and thyme and stir to cook 1 minute, until fragrant.
 Sprinkle the flour over the vegetables and stir to coat.
 Cook the flour (or roux) about 2 minutes, stirring frequently.
 Pour in the white wine and use your spoon to scrape any brown bits off the bottom.
 Let reduce 1 minute.
 Add the chicken stock and season with more salt and pepper to taste.
-Bring the mixture to a boil, then reduce to a simmer and cook 10-15 minutes, until it’s thick and coats the back of a spoon (note: take your finger and swipe it through the sauce on the spoon, the line should stay- this means the sauce is ready, or nappe.
+Bring the mixture to a boil, then reduce to a simmer and cook 10-15 minutes, until it’s thick and coats the back of a spoon (note: take your finger and swipe it through the sauce on the spoon, the line should stay in place- this means the sauce is ready, or nappe.
 If it doesn’t stay, simmer the sauce a little longer).

-Off the heat, fold the wild rice, chicken, mushrooms, and parsley into the sauce.
-Divide the filling evenly between 4 oiled ramekins. *The filling can be made up to one day ahead.
+Off the heat, fold the cooked wild rice, chicken, mushrooms and parsley into the sauce.
+Divide the filling evenly between 4 oiled ramekins (or spoon into a 9” pie or rectangular baking dish). *The filling can be made up to one day ahead.
 Chill covered in plastic wrap before continuing with the recipe as written.